dotnet/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 ## Create the UI for ExpenseReportPage

 *ExpenseReportPage.xaml* displays the expense report for the person that's selected on the **`ExpenseItHome`** page.
-In this section, you'll controls and create the UI for **ExpenseReportPage**.
+In this section, you'll create the UI for **ExpenseReportPage**.
 You'll also add background and fill colors to the various UI elements.

 1. Open *ExpenseReportPage.xaml*.